Election 2024

 I was given an opportunity to see much of this as long ago as 2016, but I didn’t take it.
 Jewel and I still lived in New Rochelle, NY back then.
 I called a taxi.
 An older “white” man picked me up and we began discussing the contest between Hillary Clinton and Donald Trump.
 He said he felt that Trump cared for struggling working people like himself.
 I couldn’t believe my ears.
 “Do you really think he cares about you?
 He doesn’t; he cares about himself,” I declared.
 The gentleman was quiet for the rest of the trip and likely went on to vote for Trump.
 To him, I was likely just another dismissive Democrat who wouldn’t even take the time to ask why he felt that way.

 I should have paid more attention—the Democratic party should have paid more attention—to voices like his.
 I failed to grasp that the other side of “Trump cares for me” is “the other side doesn’t care for me.”
-Until the Democrats recalibrate their messaging and policies to reach people like my two drivers, and until they gain some insight into Trump’s appeal among the demographic groups that chose him over Harris, they are guaranteed to remain in the wilderness of discontent and election failure.
+Until the Democrats recalibrate their messaging and policies to reach people like the two men who drove me to insights about Trump’s appeal and the other demographic groups that chose Trump over Harris, they are guaranteed to remain in the wilderness of discontent and election failure.

 I put racial terms like “white” and “black” in scare-quotes, because I do not believe race is real.
 See my post on this topic in the Journal of Free Black Thought, “Deracialization Now.”